thundersen/timberborn_vevantzedata/release/thunderstore/README.md

 ## Feedback

 Any feedback is welcome.
 You can reach me on the Timberborn Discord (`thundersen#0586`), Reddit (https://www.reddit.com/user/7hund3r53n) or create a GitHub issue [here](https://github.com/thundersen/timberborn_vevantzedata/issues).

+---
+Icon background made by [Freepik](https://www.freepik.com) from https://www.flaticon.com (and props to TheExcess for suggesting it!)